memoll/MicrobiomeBioinformaticsAnalysisWorkshop2025/README.md

 <h3 id="r-course">R for beginners</h3>
 To follow the workshop, you must have a basic understanding of R.
-Before attending the workshop, please go through the following courses:
+Before attending the workshop, please go through the following course:

   - <a href="http://swcarpentry.github.io/r-novice-inflammation/">Programming with R</a>